Ellington passes for 3 TDs in Georgia State’s win over Army

+ATLANTA (AP) — Georgia State quarterback Dan Ellington isn’t surprised his team is playing so well even if others can’t believe it.

+“Before we even started the season, I think we were predicted to win like four games,” he said.
+“We felt that was disrespect but we knew why we were picked to win four because of the season we had last year.”

-ATLANTA (AP) — Dan Ellington passed for three touchdowns, Aubry Payne caught the go-ahead score midway through the fourth quarter and Georgia State’s defense held on the final drive in a 28-21 victory over Army on Saturday night.
+Ellington passed for three touchdowns, Aubry Payne caught the go-ahead score midway through the fourth quarter and Georgia State’s defense held on the final drive in a 28-21 victory over Army on Saturday night.

 Quavian White picked off quarterback Kelvin Hopkins at the 3-yard line in the closing minute to end Army’s last chance and give Georgia State (5-2) its third straight win.
+It’s a big turnaround for a program that went 2-10 last year.

 The Black Knights (3-4) have dropped three in a row and are under .500 for the first time since the 2015 team went 2-10.

 Tra Barnett ran 17 times for 108 yards and a TD, and Ellington had 232 yards passing and 39 rushing for the Panthers.

 Sandon McCoy ran for two Army touchdowns, but Payne’s 8-yard TD catch over the middle was the Panthers’ second straight score and proved decisive.
 Roger Carter caught a conversion pass to put the Panthers up 28-21.

-The Black Knights took their only lead midway through the third quarter after Connor Slomka broke off a 32-yard run and Jalen Moy scored his first career touchdown on a 16-yard misdirection run that made it 21-14.
+The Black Knights took their only lead midway through the third after Jalen Moy scored his first career touchdown on a 16-yard misdirection run that made it 21-14.

 Georgia State drove 75 yards in 16 plays to cut the lead to one on Tra Barnett’s 1-yard run, but Brandon Wright missed the extra-point attempt to the right side.
 Barnett tied a school record with his 13th career rushing TD.